What is an Annual Fire Safety Statement?

 Why must I have my premises inspected?

-The owner must ensure that a properly qualified person inspects each fire safety measure.
+The owner must ensure that a competent fire safety practitioner inspects each fire safety measure.
 The choice of person to carry out an assessment or inspection is up to the owner.
 The person who carries out an assessment must inspect and verify the performance of each fire safety measure being assessed.

-How do I lodge my Annual Fire Safety Statement?
+How do I lodge my Fire Safety Statement?

-An Annual Fire Safety Statement for a building must deal with each essential fire safety measure in the building premises.
+A Fire Safety Statement for a building must deal with each essential fire safety measure in the building premises.
 It must be submitted within 12 months after the date on which the previous statement or the final fire certificate was given, and it must be lodged within three months of the date of inspection and assessment.
 The statement must be submitted to Council and Commissioner, Fire and Rescue NSW, as previously indicated.

-What will happen if I do not submit an Annual Fire Safety Statement?
+What will happen if I do not submit a Fire Safety Statement?

 Residential smoke alarms

 Legislation requires all NSW residents must have at least one working smoke alarm installed on each level of their home.
 This includes owner occupied, rental properties, relocatable homes or any other residential building where people sleep.